-First, participants rated atheists, gay men, and people in general from 0-100 on a standard "feeling thermometer" to provide a general measure of prejudice.
-This measure was primarily collected to replicate previous research indicating that atheists are less accepted than even homosexuals on broad, general measures of prejudice in the United States (e.g., Edgell, et al., 2006).
-Next, participants completed both a "distrust thermometer" and a "disgust thermometer" for the same three groups (atheists, gay men, and people in general).
-For the "distrust thermometer" participants rated how trustworthy they found people from each group from 0-100.
+to 100.
 We then reversed this score (i.e., subtracted the provided value from 100) to obtain a measure of distrust.
-Then, we created a measure of both Atheist Distrust and Gay Distrust by subtracting each individual's rating of distrust for people in general from his or her ratings of atheist distrust and gay distrust, respectively.
-For the "disgust thermometer" participants rated how disgusting they found each group and we then subtracted each participant's rating of disgust for people in general from his or her ratings of atheist disgust and gay disgust, respectively, to create measures of both Atheist Disgust and Gay Disgust.
-Finally, participants completed demographic information, including two face-valid measures of belief in God; participants rated (from 1-10) the importance of God in their life, and also indicated whether or not they believe in God given a simple binary (Yes/No) choice.
+Then we created a measure of both Atheist Distrust and Gay Distrust by subtracting each individual's rating of distrust for people in general from his or her ratings of atheist distrust and gay distrust, respectively.
+For the "disgust thermometer" participants rated how disgusting they found each group, and we then subtracted each participant's rating of disgust for people in general from his or her ratings of atheist disgust and gay disgust, respectively, to create measures of both Atheist Disgust and Gay Disgust.
+Finally, participants completed demographic information, including two face-valid measures of belief in God; participants rated (from 1 to 10) the importance of God in their life and indicated whether they believe in God given a simple binary (Yes/No) choice.
 The former item mirrors an item commonly used in large-scale international polling.

-First, we tested whether atheists, gay men, and people in general were rated differently on a general measure of prejudice, consistent with previous research.
-As predicted, a repeated measures ANOVA revealed the three groups were rated differently, F(2, 700) = 92.6, p < .001, $\eta_G^2 = .09^3$, see Figure 1a.
-Replicating previous research (e.g., Edgell et al., 2006), atheists were rated less favorably than were either gay men or people in general, F(1, 350) = 21.20, p < .001, $\eta_G^2 = .01$, and F(1, 350) = 173.68, p < .001, $\eta_G^2 = .14$ respectively.
+First we tested whether atheists, gay men, and people in general were rated differently on a general measure of prejudice, consistent with previous research.
+As predicted, a repeated-measures analysis of variance (ANOVA) revealed the three groups were rated differently, F(2, 700) = 92.6, p < .001, $\eta_G^2 = .09$ (see Figure 1a).
+Replicating previous research (e.g., Edgell et al., 2006), atheists were rated less favorably than were either gay men or people in general, F(1, 350) = 21.20, p < .001, $\eta_G^2 = .01$ , and, F(1, 350) = 173.68, p < .001, $\eta_G^2 = .14$ , respectively.

-We also made the more specific prediction that people would show distinct attitude profiles for both atheists and gay men, with atheists being rated higher on distrust, but lower on disgust, than gay men.
-To test this hypothesis, we conducted a 2 (Target: Atheist vs. Gay) by 2 (Trait: Distrust vs. Disgust) repeated measures ANOVA.
-As predicted, this analysis revealed a significant Target by Trait interaction, F(1, 350) = 44.81, p < .001, $\eta_G^2 = .01$, see Figure 1b, but no significant main effects (both $ps \ge .55$).
-We decomposed this interaction by performing planned pairwise comparisons within each Trait level.
-As hypothesized, participants rated atheists significantly higher than gay men on Distrust, F(1, 350) = 23.86, p < .001, $\eta_G^2 = .01$.
-Atheists were rated lower than gay men on Disgust, F(1, 350) = 8.14, p = .005, $\eta_G^2 = .005$.
+We also made the more specific prediction that people would show distinct attitude profiles for both atheists and gay men, with atheists being rated higher on distrust but lower on disgust than gay men.
+To test this hypothesis, we conducted a 2 (Target: Atheist vs. Gay) $\times$ 2 (Trait: Distrust vs. Disgust) repeated-measures ANOVA.
+As predicted, this analysis revealed a significant Target $\times$ Trait interaction, $F(1,350)=44.81, p<.001, \eta_G^2=.01$ (see Figure 1b), but no significant main effects (both $ps \ge .55$ ).
+We decomposed this interaction by performing planned pairwise comparisons within each trait level.
+As hypothesized, participants rated atheists significantly higher than gay men on Distrust, $F(1,350)=23.86, p<.001, \eta_G^2=.01$ .
+Atheists were rated lower than gay men on Disgust, $F(1,350)=8.14, p=.005, \eta_G^2=.005$ .
 Distrust characterized anti-atheist prejudice, whereas disgust characterized anti-gay prejudice.

 These data also allowed for an alternative approach for testing the hypothesis that distrust is central to anti-atheist prejudice.
-Religiosity has previously been linked to negative attitudes towards both atheists and gay men, but we expected that distrust and disgust might differentially mediate these relationships.
-Multiple mediation testing (Preacher & Hayes, 2008) allows researchers to test models with more than one mediator simultaneously (thus limiting the wellknown inferential challenges posed by sequentially performing multiple analyses), and also provides a contrast test of whether the indirect effects of two mediators significantly differ in magnitude.
+Religiosity has previously been linked to negative attitudes toward both atheists and gay men, but we expected that distrust and disgust might differentially mediate these relationships.
+Multiple mediation testing (Preacher & Hayes, 2008) allows researchers to test models with more than one mediator simultaneously (thus limiting the well-known inferential challenges posed by sequentially performing multiple analyses) and provides a contrast test of whether the indirect effects of two mediators significantly differ in magnitude.